 I have argued previously (“Postmodernism Is Its Discontents”) that the turn of the twentieth century was marked by fevered attempts to remedy the defects of modernism made manifest by the contradictions of Victorianism culminating in the coming of World War I. John Dewey’s success was one of those attempts; it exploited the technological and theoretical revolutions that natural science was producing, harnessing its power to dreams of social perfection.
 Dewey’s notions were directly rooted in Rousseau’s musings on natural education, and so yet another grotesque Victorian hybrid of Romanticism and rationalism entered the mainstream, this time attempting to nourish children’s curiosity as the touchstone of a new social science.

 It was called Educational Progressivism, and it was launched at the nation’s first laboratory school, founded at Dewey’s insistence in 1896 at the University of Chicago.
 As the new century dawned, colleges of education sprang up around the country, embracing the primacy of “scientific” pedagogy modeled on the Progressive model.
 Dewey himself vociferously denigrated obstructionists as “traditionalists,” and so the notion of natural education promoting socialization seeped into the new K-12 public school systems across the nation backed by the full force of the new social sciences.
 The movement splintered in its application– such splintering is both a flaw and the seal of the human sciences lacking in dominant paradigms– but by the 1930’s was called Constructivism, structured by the Swiss psychologist Jean Piaget (who was the director of the Rousseau Institute in Geneva while publishing his theories, incidentally).
 Its modified goals could be summarized in two precepts: education should serve psychological and sociological goods and all knowledge results from the personal construction of the learner.
 Constructivism is still the default academic model in U.S. schools.
 But note the postmodern implications of its goals and the empirical tone of its means of achieving them.
-To say that knowledge is constructed rather than transmitted is to strike at the traditional heart of the goal of education.
+To say that knowledge is created rather than constructed is to strike at the traditional heart of the goal of education.
 The continuity of Western culture and the critical abilities required to improve it are no longer central to our understanding of education.
-This abandonment tracked a larger cultural rejection of modernism and embracing of novelty in the first decades of the twentieth century in all cultural pursuits from architecture to poetics (The causes of this invisible revolution are the focus of my book, What Makes Anything True, Good, Beautiful: Challenges to Justification.)
-The teacher is no longer the expert but is now the facilitator of ….what?
-Whatever the child values?
+This abandonment tracked a larger cultural rejection of modernism and embracing of novelty in the first decades of the twentieth century in all cultural pursuits from architecture to poetics.
+If the teacher is no longer the competent guide to current constructions of knowledge for her students, if instead she is to open possibilities to their imaginative efforts to build the world anew, she must become the facilitator of ….what?
+Whatever the child currently values?
 And how is progress or promotion to be measured if success is to be determined by the satisfaction or social adaptation of the learner?
 The jargon implied by this orthodoxy in educational circles was to make the teacher “the guide from the side rather than the sage on the stage.”
-As students construct their own virtual circles of truth, goodness, and beauty (see “What Is the Virtual Circle?“), they become the controllers of curriculum and the arbiters of relevance in the classroom.
+As students create their own virtual circles of truth, goodness, and beauty (see “What Is the Virtual Circle?“), they become the controllers of curriculum and the arbiters of relevance in the classroom.
 The current obsession with standards-based education is a direct repudiation of Constructivism.
 It is surprising to me that this current educational battle has not been more generally recognized and its roots uncovered.
-No one should be surprised that Piaget’s four cognitive stages of development were discarded in light of more sophisticated cognitive research.
+No one should be surprised that Piaget’s four cognitive stages of development were discarded in light of more sophisticated cognitive research (see “Empathy: a Moral Hazard”).
 Yet strangely, the erosion of the “scientific” basis for Constructivism seemed to provoke little doubt in its social science adherents, possibly because those who major in education have little subject-discipline knowledge.
-I predict that their understanding of the roots of the theory, its pseudo-scientific formulation, and its application in American classrooms for nearly a century through the influences of colleges of education and professional licensure will one day be exposed as the single greatest cause of the current crisis of American education.
+I predict that their understanding of the roots of the theory, its pseudo-scientific formulation, and its application in American classrooms for nearly a century through the influences of colleges of education and professional licensure will one day be exposed as one of the great causes of the failure of American public education.
 And so at the beginning of the twenty-first century, we face this strange question: what are the odds of an eighteenth century French Romantic philosopher steering the course of American public education in the twentieth century?

 Stranger things have happened.
 And far worse.
 The same bizarre combination of Romantic yearning and human sciences produced the two greatest scourges of the last century: communism and fascism.
 It was the Romantic philosopher Hegel who inspired Marx during his days in Berlin to posit as a fundamental law of historical science the dialectical process of feudalism, capitalism, and communism.
 And so a philosophical theory was again transmuted into a human science “law” that binds human will.
 And again, the original “scientific” paradigm was modified by successors, this time by Leninism, Trotskyism, and Maoism into successor and competing theories.
 And again, the theory proved fatally flawed.
 To offer another example, it was the philosopher Herder who molded the Romantic notion of German exceptionalism that then was “confirmed” by ethnology and the new sociology of thinkers like Max Weber into a theory of the uniqueness of the Aryan race and their supposed persecution by the descendants of Roman Europe.
 And so the “new men” of the new sciences marched confidently toward a future of social perfection first prophesied by the philosophers of the Enlightenment, inventing in their pursuit a word unknown until 1944: genocide.